-Vancouver Asian Heritage Month Society (VAHMS) has a Board of Directors and staff with a passion for bringing together the Asian Canadian community and others, to share in unique intercultural events through explorASIAN during the month of May, and throughout the year.
+Vancouver Asian Heritage Month Society (VAHMS) has a Board of Directors and staff with a passion for bringing together the Asian Canadian community and others, and for sharing in unique intercultural events through explorASIAN during the month of May and throughout the year.

 Jimmy Yan, BSE, MEd., is the Project and Information Officer of Access Pro Bono.
 Jimmy is a columnist of the City Post of Singtao News and has been a media commentator on issues of public legal education and information since 2008.
 He is also a research assistant of The Centre for Education, Law, and Society in the Faculty of Education at Simon Fraser University and a CELS educational advisor to the Chinese community.
 Meanwhile, Jimmy has served on the Boards of many committees with the Royal Commonwealth Society, Mainland BC Branch as well as the Royal Society of St. George, BC Branch.